ers-stars/dolphot_jwst/docs/source/running_dolphot/setup.rst

   > dolphot <outputname> <options>

 The **outputname** file is where the photometric catalog will be stored.
 A number of auxiliary files, using **outputname** as root, will also be created to store additional information and diagnostics.
 The **options** keywords set the value of a number of parameters used during the PSF-photometry .
 This includes the name of each image that needs to be photometered (**img_<1-N>**), and which image has to be used as reference frame (**img_0**).
-A list of major dolphot parameters is provided in `Parameter Definitions`_.
+A list of major dolphot parameters is provided in `Parameter Definitions <../definitions.srt>`_.
 The parameter values can be set from the command line:

 .. code-block:: bash

   > dolphot <outputname> <parametername>=<parametervalue>

-Any omitted parameter will be set at the default value (cf. `Parameter Definitions`_).
+Any omitted parameter will be set at the default value (cf. `Parameter Definitions <../definitions.srt>`_).
 If we want to specify a large number of parameters, we can store them in a parameter file:

 .. code-block:: bash